- Alcohol/Tobacco Licenses

-Class A & Class B Beer & Liquor Licenses
+Class A & Class B - Beer, Liquor & Wine Licenses

-- "Class A" Beer and Liquor License (PDF) - to sell beer and liquor to consumers in original containers for off-premises consumption only.
+- "Class A" Beer, Liquor, Wine License (PDF) - to sell beer, liquor and/or wine to consumers in original containers for off-premises consumption only.

-- "Class B" Beer and Liquor License (PDF) - to sell beer and liquor to consumers for on-premises consumption.
+- "Class B" Beer, Liquor, Wine License (PDF) - to sell beer, liquor and/or wine to consumers for on-premises consumption.
 This license requires applicant to appear before the Alcohol Licensing Committee to request the license.
 Also required is a Conditional Use Permit, which is obtained through the Neighborhood Services Department.
-An Alcohol License Application and accompanying Auxilliary Questionnaire must als be filed with the Clerk at least 15 days prior to the issuance of the license.
+An Alcohol License Application and accompanying Auxiliary Questionnaire must be filed with the Clerk at least 15 days prior to the issuance of the license.